Sometimes you have to have these unavoidable conversations and these are strategies for dealing with a narcissistic mother.

 You are your responsibility.

-Reach in and find your little neglected inner self, give your inner child a hug and tell her you’re going to take care of her now.
+Close your eye right now and connect with your neglected inner self, give your inner child a hug and tell her you’re going to take care of her now.

 Be your own mother.